7 Tiny Habits That Improve Focus For Students with ADHD

 Instead of focusing on transferable executive function skills like planning, organization, communication, and creative thinking, the majority of school curriculum is focused on content and rote memorization.

-So as students enter the workforce underprepared for the demands of jobs that require said EF skills, they have attempted to find humor in this challenging conundrum by sharing their feelings through memes like this 👇
+So as students enter the workforce underprepared for the demands of jobs that require said EF skills, they have attempted to find humor in this challenging conundrum by sharing their feelings through memes like this👇

 Many of the techniques shared as "focus" solutions for students are not appropriate for all students with ADHD.
-Here is an example:

-The Pomodoro method of working for 25 minutes then stopping can frustrate students with ADHD.
+For example, the Pomodoro method of working for 25 minutes then stopping can frustrate students with ADHD.

 Why?